 Ravencar was also the site of a World War II radar station, part of a coastal defence system established in 1941.
 The remains lie just south of the old station, along the Cinder Track.

-Fylingdales Moor, above Ravenscar, is a beautiful conservation area that is managed by the Hawk and Owl Trust.
+Fylingdales Moor, above Ravenscar, is a beautiful conservation area.
 It's a haven for wildlife, particularly birds of prey such as the merlin, the UK's smallest raptor, and also conceals Bronze Age archeological remains.
 Download our 4-mile circular route for a superb moorland walk which starts by the transmitter mast above Ravenscar.

 You might also spot the colony of seals at the bottom of the Ravenscar cliff, particularly in June and July when common seals come ashore to pup, while in November it’s the turn of the grey seals.
 Please watch from a distance without disturbing the seals.